Michelle Legge

 If you have an account with a European digital currency exchange, then it's likely that the FTA already has your crypto data.

-When the European Union’s Sixth Anti-Money Laundering Directive came fully into force on June 3, 2021, every company that provides financial services to cryptocurrency customers and businesses will have to comply with much tougher regulations about when and how they identify customers.
+When the European Union’s Sixth Anti-Money Laundering Directive came fully into force, every company that provides financial services to cryptocurrency customers and businesses will have to comply with much tougher regulations about when and how they identify customers.
 Data is made available between EU member states in a bid to stamp out money laundering and illegal activities.

 Do you pay tax when you buy crypto in Switzerland?